 TAs: Teaching Associates are faculty members as well as students.
 They work under the supervision of the TA Coordinator and are the instructors of record for one or two sections of English 1A or 1B per semester.
-They are thus responsible for all elements of the course, from syllabus design to final grades, with support and guidance from the TA Coordinator and the Composition Coordinator.
+They are thus responsible for all elements of the course, from syllabus design to final grades, with support and guidance from the TA Coordinator and the Writing Programs Administrator.
 The TA Coordinator will hold meetings and individual conferences, visit TA classes, review syllabi, and advise TAs throughout the year.
 All TA classes are also formally evaluated by students, using the University's standard forms.
 See below for a description of workload expectations and benefits.

 Tutors: Some graduate students also work outside the department as Tutors for the University Writing Center.
 See their website for details about applying.

 Application & Deadlines

 DUE DATE: TA applications are due February 1, 2017, followed by interviews with the MA Advisor and the TA Coordinator.
 Check the most recent Graduate Newsletter for specific deadlines.
 GA applications are due April 1.

 GAships and TAships are awarded on the basis of students' academic records, relevant

 prior experience in teaching or tutoring, written applications, resumés, letters of

 recommendation, and performance in an interview.
 Graduate students typically work